 The Brown Ombuds Office follows the Standards of Practice and Code of Ethics of The International Ombuds Association.
 You may also be interested in IOA's Best Practices document.
 In addition, please find more information on the IOA website.
 The Brown University Ombuds Office is a voluntary program established on IOA's Standards of Practice and Code of Ethics.
 No-one is required to use the Ombuds Office, but if they do, they will be understood to have agreed to abide by these principles, including not calling the Ombuds to testify with respect to confidential communications.

 Confidentiality is essential to the work of The Ombuds Office.
 The Ombuds Office will not identify you or discuss your concerns with anyone without your permission unless the Ombudsperson determines that there is an imminent risk of serious harm or the Ombudsperson is compelled to do so.
+(For example, an ombudsperson may be subpoenaed.)

 The ombudsperson functions on an informal and off-the-record basis.
 She listens, receives and provides information, helps to clarify issues and develop a range of responsible options.
 With the permission of the visitor or caller, and at her discretion, the ombudsperson may seek additional information or clarification to better understand the nature of a problem.